tayler-id/tayler_id_portfolio_redesign_final/memory-bank/progress.md

 ## 3. Current Overall Status

 *   The backend AI chatbot is trained with personal documents and deployed.
-*   The frontend website is deployed to Netlify and connected to the custom domain `tayler.id`.
+*   The frontend website is deployed to Netlify (default URL `symphonious-naiad-9dcf23.netlify.app` confirmed working) and connected to the custom domain `tayler.id`.
-*   The primary request "train RAG on me and host site live" is functionally complete, pending final DNS propagation for the custom domain.
+*   The primary request "train RAG on me and host site live" is functionally complete, pending final DNS propagation for the custom domain `tayler.id`.

 ## 4. Known Issues / Blockers